Asagix/RecallWeaver/persona_improvement_roadmap.md

 ## Prompting & Interaction Flow

 *   [x] **Intention Handling:** Modify `_construct_prompt` to instruct the LLM to review retrieved intention nodes and incorporate them if the trigger condition seems met.
 Modify `process_interaction` to retrieve active intention nodes.
-*   [ ] **Prompt Chaining for Reflection:** Implement meta-cognitive loops by chaining prompts (e.g., generate ASM, then feed ASM into a reflection prompt).
-(Placeholder added, full implementation deferred)
+*   [x] **Prompt Chaining for Reflection:** Implement meta-cognitive loops by chaining prompts (e.g., generate ASM, then feed ASM into a reflection prompt).

 ## Configuration & Tuning